 Although the SCDPS determined that cyclists were at fault in 61.2 percent of those accidents, other research from across the country found motorists at fault in bicycle crashes between 56 and 83 percent of the time.

 At Joye Law Firm, we know that most bicyclists are safe, cautious, and follow the law.
 Our South Carolina bicycle accident attorneys are on your side, and we fight for the rights of our clients.

 Contact Our Bicycle Accident Lawyers Today

-Joye Law Firm has offices in Myrtle Beach, Clinton, and Charleston, but our bicycle accident attorneys are ready to handle your case anywhere in South Carolina.
-We represent clients all over our state, including Florence, Richland County, Orangeburg, Columbia, Horry County (including Conway and North Myrtle Beach), North Charleston, Mount Pleasant, and Summerville.
+We represent clients all over our state, including Florence, Richland County, Orangeburg, Horry County (including Conway and North Myrtle Beach), North Charleston, and Mount Pleasant.